JackyKLai/directors-notes/README.md

 ### Getting Started
 Import a video by going to File -> Load Video, then start a new session (File -> Start Session -> New).
 Enter your name in the prompt and click ok.
 ### Adding and editing a note
 Use the slider and the play-pause button to stop at a frame.
 You can add a note by clicking on the bottom left "Add Note" button.
+Double-clicking on a note takes you to the timestamp it refers to in the video.
 Selecting the note in the list on the left enables the "Edit" button.
 After editing the content of a note, click on the same button to save changes.
 ### Comments
 You can leave comments on a note by selecting it and clicking on the "Comment" button.
 Comments can only be left on a note and can't be edited.
 If you don't like what you've entered, you can delete a comment or a note by selecting it and clicking on the "Delete" button.
 ### Tags and filters